Critics of Aadhaar project say they have been harassed, put under surveillance

 “THAT TRIP TO TURKEY?”

-A Bangalore researcher who contributed to the CIS report said scrutiny by police and government officials was a common occurrence, but harassment was stepped up after it was published.
+A cybersecurity researcher who contributed to the CIS report said scrutiny by police and government officials was a common occurrence, but harassment was stepped up after it was published.

 “Sometimes people from the police station visit you.
 Other times from the Home Ministry.
 It was intimidating,” the researcher said.